CMPT756-E2-Org-sahay-ishan/data-portal-mirror/README.md

 # HALLO Data Portal

 The goal of this project is to create a platform for HALLO - Humans and Algorithms Listening to Orcas (and the coastal-science organization) to support researchers, citizen scientist, the public and protect marine wildlife in the Salish Sea.
+The data portal is available at https://portal.orca.research.sfu.ca.

 At this stage of the project, our focus is on collecting a variety of data streams and make them accessible to researchers and citizen scientists.